 | Outcome-priced (per-resolution, per-result) | 60-67% | Higher pricing power offsets higher cost variance |

 Datadog runs at 80.8% gross margins selling monitoring software.
 Anthropic runs at 40% selling the models Datadog's customers use.
-Same industry.
-Half the margin.
-The gap is not a startup phase.
-It is the cost of running inference on every user interaction.
+Same industry, half the margin, and the gap isn't a startup phase.
+It's the cost of running inference on every user interaction.
+In traditional SaaS, the marginal cost of the 10,000th user was effectively zero.
+In AI products, the 10,000th user costs the same to serve as the first, and sometimes more if they run complex multi-step workflows.

 What Breaks at 50% Margins